JaberAlJ/sql-cheat-sheet/Cheat Sheets/Basics/README.md

 ## How to Use This Folder

-- Use this folder as a **study guide or quick cheat sheet** while learning or working with Oracle SQL.
+- Use this folder as a **study guide or quick cheat sheet** while learning or working with SQL.

 ---